shaunlebron/how-we-made-a-game/tutorial.md

 designed to be colorless and minimal so that all attention is focused on the pterodactyls flying at you.

+## Health and Death

+To teach the player about health, they can get hit.
+If they get hit enough times they will die and be presented with a message "You died.
+Try again."
+They will restart the current lesson.

 ### Hit Flaplings Twice

+The player is taught in this lesson that flaplings need to be hit with two bullets.

 ![tutorial-one](img/tutorial-one.png)

 ### Hit Adults Three Times

+The player is taught in this lesson that the adults are stronger and need to be hit with three bullets.

 ![tutorial-two](img/tutorial-two.png)

 ### Capture a Pterodactyl

+The player is taught in this lesson that they can capture pterodactyls by holding the net button while shooting.
+If they kill the pterodactyl, the message blinks and a "wrong" sound plays and they are thrown another pterodactyl.

 ![tutorial-three](img/tutorial-three.png)

 ### Earn Health by Capturing Correct Colors

+The player is taught in this final lesson that they can only capture certain color pterodactyls.
+The bounty shows the correct colored eggs.
+If all colors are captured, they earn health.
+If the wrong color is captured, the cage is dumped.

 ![tutorial-four](img/tutorial-four.png)